-The final step is to connect from your home computer to the office.
+The final step to access files remotely is to connect from your home computer to the office using the VPN.
 Here’s how to do that using both Macintosh and Windows computers.

 - For a Mac: Choose Apple menu > System Preferences, and then click Network Click Add (+) at the bottom of the network connection services list, and then choose VPN from the Interface pop-up menu.

 - For Windows: Go to Control Panels > Network and Sharing > Create a New Connection, then choose VPN and enter the IP address.